remkoj/optimizely-saas-starter/README.md

  * No modifications to the Content Delivery API
  * A configured and working installation of Optimizely CMS API - Preview 1

+> [!WARNING]
+> **CMS 12 Build dependency:** These instrunctions are created based upon a build of CMS 12, as all builds are unique, there is no guarantee that it will work with your build.
+>
 ### Adjusting the configuration
 On the frontend side, configure the Graph Endpoint and CMS endpoints as per the documentation above.
 Then, make the following additional configuration changes.
 When done, the CLI commands, like `yarn opti-cms nextjs:create` and `yarn compile` should work as expected.